Recently updated on July 2nd, 2025 at 02:47 pm

 Take our Travel Quiz: Where Should I Visit in Europe?

 It’s always a good idea to bring a few waterproof, sealable bags.
-They can be small dry bags or toiletry bags, and they’re great for storing wet clothes, liquid containers to prevent spillage, or valuables like your passport, cash or phone.
+They can be small dry bags or toiletry bags, and they’re great for storing wet clothes, liquid containers to prevent spillage, or important personal items like your passport, cash or phone.

 When you’re planning a trip to Europe with Trafalgar, most of your expenses will be covered before you go, including hotels, transport and some activities and meals.
 But you’ll still need to bring some extra money for things like souvenirs and extra activities or meals.
 We recommend bringing your debit and credit cards, and some extra local cash.
 UK pounds and euros will get you across most of Europe, however you’ll need to check your specific destinations for their local currency.